Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 // Thinking traces auto-converted to tagged text

-});This is not just provider switching — it is full state preservation across fundamentally different API formats.
+});This is not provider switching with extra steps — it is full state preservation across fundamentally different API formats.
 No other unified LLM library implements this.

 Split Tool Results